snu-dbs/prevision/README.md

 - Add the absolute path of `./systemds-3.1.0-bin/bin/` to the `PATH` environmental variable.
 - Add the absolute path of `./systemds-3.1.0-bin/` to the `SYSTEMDS_ROOT` environmental variable.

-### MLlib (Spark)

-Download [Spark 3.3.2](https://archive.apache.org/dist/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3.tgz) and un-compress it to the current directory.
-Please make sure that add the absolute path of `./spark-3.3.2-bin-hadoop3/bin/` to the `PATH` environmental variable.

 ### MADlib